Remscheid

 Remscheid ([ˈʁɛmʃaɪt]) is a city in North Rhine-Westphalia, Germany.
 It is, after Wuppertal and Solingen, the third-largest municipality in Bergisches Land, being located on the northern edge of the region, on the south side of the Ruhr area.

 Remscheid had around 109,000 inhabitants in 2015.
 At the end of 2019 it had 113,703 inhabitants.
+A variety of the Limburgish language, known locally as Remscheder Platt is spoken in the city through all generations.

 Geography

 Remscheid comprises four boroughs, Alt-Remscheid, Remscheid-Süd, Lennep, and Lüttringhausen.

 Its highest point is the Brodtberg (378 m).

 History

 Remscheid was founded in the 12th century, but remained a small village until the 19th century.
 Early spellings for the city included Remissgeid (1217), Rymscheyd (1351), Reymscheyd (1487) and Rembscheid (1639).
 The economic growth of the entire Rhine-Ruhr region led to an increase of the population of Remscheid.
 Mechanical engineering and toolmaking were the main industries practised within the town.
-This is carried on today with the Hazet tool company which has two factories in Remscheid.
+This is carried on today with the Hazet tool company which has three factories in Remscheid.
 Remscheid was part of the Prussian Rhine Province from 1822 to 1945.

-On 31 July 1943, during the World War II, Remscheid was almost completely destroyed during a British bombing raid which caused a firestorm.
+On 31 July 1943, during World War II, Remscheid was almost completely destroyed during a British bombing raid which caused a firestorm.
 This bombing raid was the final operation of RAF's Battle of the Ruhr involving 273 aircraft.
+Today around one third of the city consists of buildings from before World War II.
 During 14 and 15 April 1945, Remscheid was captured by the 78th Infantry Division (United States).

 An A-10 Thunderbolt II crashed in the city on 8 December 1988.
 Six people died.